-Workers' Compensation Insurance helps protect employees against financial loss resulting from on-the-job injuries or death caused by certain work-related injuries.
-Workers' Compensation may pay claims involving medical, hospital and related bills; disability; loss of body limbs, such as an arm or leg; and some dependent benefits.
+Workers' Compensation Insurance helps protect employees against financial loss resulting from workrelated injuries.
+Workers' Compensation may pay claims involving medical, hospital, and related bills; disability; loss of body limbs, such as an arm or leg; and some dependent benefits.
 WVSOM pays for Workers' Compensation Insurance for each employee.

-On-the-job injuries must be reported to the Office of Human Resources as soon as possible after they occur.
-The employee shall submit a written incident report to the supervisor or the supervisor's designee within 24 hours after the injury occurs.
-All accidents must be reported, regardless of whether they result in a Workers' Compensation claim.
-Each supervisor is responsible for providing the forms to the Human Resources Office.
-Incident Report Forms and Workers' Compensation claim forms are available at the Office of Human Resources.
-Failure to submit an incident report form within 24 hours after the injury occurs may prevent an injured employee's ability to collect Workers' Compensation benefits.
-The time period to file a claim begins from the time of injury, not the time of first medical treatment.
+All accidents must be reported to Human Resources within 24-hours of the incident, regardless of whether they result in a Workers' Compensation claim.
+Failure to report an incident or injury to Human Resources may result in disciplinary action or affect the employee's benefits.

+Each employee is responsible for providing the Incident Report Form to the Human Resources Office and HR is responsible for submitting a Workers' Compensation claim to the insurance company.
+The Incident Report Form is available at the Office of Human Resources and on the WVSOM Safety and Security webpage.
+Failure to submit an incident report form to HR within 24-hours after the injury occurs may affect an injured employee's ability to collect Workers' Compensation benefits.
+The 24-hour time period to file a claim begins from the time of injury, not the time of first medical treatment.
 Accordingly, filing a Workers' Compensation claim form for all work-related injuries is imperative to protecting the employee's right to collect Workers' Compensation benefits.